menu

 Also of interest is that Birmingham has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.79% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Birmingham telecommute to their jobs.
+Overall, about 22.79% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Birmingham is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Birmingham really has some of the features that families look for when choosing a good community to raise children.
 Is Birmingham perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.